kyleduong/Receipt-Delegator/README.md

 ## Running the code hosted locally

-run "Backend/app.py" for the backend
+run "Backend/app.py" for the backend and
 ```bash
 npm run dev
 ```
-for the frontend
+in the terminal as for the frontend, going to [here](https://localhost/5173) to see the the locally hosted website.

-## retraining the model
+## Retraining the model

 run "Backend/trainingNER.py"

+## License
+This project is licensed under the terms of the MIT license